shopware/shopware/src/Docs/Resources/current/50-how-to/010-indepth-guide-bundle/080-storefront.md

 Yet, your bundles are not part of those "to be loaded" associations, because this association was never requested on the `Criteria` instance.

 Thus, you have to somehow manipulate the `Criteria` instance before it is used for a search.
 There's an event for this case, which is `product-detail.page.criteria`.
-Don't use it like this though, rather use the constant from the respective `Event` class: `\Shopware\Storefront\Page\Product\ProductLoaderCriteriaEvent::class`
+Don't use it like this though, rather use the constant from the respective `Event` class: `\Shopware\Storefront\Page\Product\ProductPageCriteriaEvent::class`

 But how do you handle events in the first place?
 This is done by using the [Symfony event subscriber](https://symfony.com/doc/current/event_dispatcher.html#creating-an-event-subscriber).